aledalgrande/brevity-buddy/README.md

 Summarize a page by clicking on the extension icon.

+## How to use

+Add your OpenAI key in the code, tinkerer!

 ## Limitations

 - Does not handle a page that is too long.